 What Happens If You Do Not Qualify for the Coverage?

 You could also apply for a guaranteed issue life insurance policy.
-With these plans, provided that you continue to pay your premium, the coverage can be approved, and it will remain in force.

 The premium that is usually charged for no medical exam life insurance, as well as for guaranteed issue life insurance coverage, will in most cases be higher than the premium that is charged on a comparable medically underwritten policy.
 This is because those who usually apply for these types of policies are considered by the insurance carrier to be a higher risk.
 However, in many instances, no medical exam and guarantee issue life insurance policies can provide an opportunity to get the needed coverage when other options are closed off.